We feel the need to start this post with a question — how are you? Honestly, how are you going?

 Heading back out into the garden again, now you’ve got your veggie patch sorted, it’s time to tackle the rest of the yard!

-We cover everything you should be doing in your garden NOW in our Autumn gardening guide here.
+We cover everything you should be doing in your garden NOW in our Winter gardening guide here.

 Shop your gardening essentials here